boazbk/tcs/lec_14_PvsNP.md

 Understanding both the "typical complexity" of $\mathbf{NP}$ problems, as well as the power and limitations of certain heuristics (such as various local-search based algorithms)  is a very active area of research.
 We will see more on these topics later in this course.

-^[Talk more about coping with NP hardness.
-Main two approaches are _heuristics_ such as SAT solvers that succeed on _some_ instances, and _proxy measures_ such as mathematical relaxations that instead of solving problem $X$ (e.g., an integer program) solve program $X'$ (e.g., a linear program) that is related to that.
-Maybe give compressed sensing as an example, and least square minimization as a proxy for maximum apostoriori probability.]

 ## What if $\mathbf{P} \neq \mathbf{NP}$?